ZaiqiangWu/wuzaiqiang/index.md

 ## Zaiqiang Wu

-I am a Master's student at Zhejiang University, supervised by Prof. Wei Jiang
+I am a Master's student at Zhejiang University, supervised by [Prof. Wei Jiang](https://person.zju.edu.cn/en/jiangwei#0).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Email: wuzaiqiang@zju.edu.cn

-### Markdown
+### Education

+- ME degree in Control Science and Engineering from Zhejiang University, China in 2020
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+- BE degree in Electrical Engineering from Harbin Institute of Technology, China in 2017 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown